 Well, yours truly gave birth to a smart boy.
 (According to the study, I get to take credit for that, right?)
-My son, along with several of his super smart classmates, took part in a scholars’ tournament that lasted a couple of days in Atlanta this past May.
+My son, along with several of his super smart classmates, took part in a scholars’ tournament that lasted a couple of days in Atlanta in May 2016.

 The NAQT (National Academic Quiz Tournament) for middle schools actually took place at the Hilton Atlanta, but the hotel was completely booked so we stayed at the Marriott Marquis.
 Fortunately, the two hotels are connected via a skywalk to the Hilton.